vmware/vic-product/docs/user_doc/vic_app_dev/overview_of_vic_appdev.md

 vSphere Integrated Containers is designed to integrate of all the packaging and runtime benefits of containers with the enterprise capabilities of a vSphere environment.
 As a container developer, you can deploy, test, and run container processes in the same way as you would normally perform container operations.

 The information in this topic is intended for container developers.
-For an extended version of this information, see [Overview of vSphere Integrated Containers for vSphere Administrators](../vic_vsphere_admin/introduction.md) in *vSphere Integrated Containers for vSphere Administrators*.
+For an extended version of this information, see [Overview of Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure](../vic_vsphere_admin/introduction.md) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.

 - [Differences Between vSphere Integrated Containers and a Classic Container Environment](#differences)
 - [What Does vSphere Integrated Containers Do?](#whatisvic)